 Numismatics is the scientific analysis and study of money and the way people have used money throughout history.
-Additionally, it is also used to refer to the collection of coins, currency, tokens, paper money, and related objects.
+Additionally, it is also used to refer to the collecting of coins, currency, tokens, paper money, and related objects.
 When coin collectors use the word numismatics, though, they generally mean the study of coins in particular.
-A wider and more correct definition includes the study and collecting of all money-related items such as banknotes, tokens, medals, bullion rounds, etc.
+A broader and more correct definition includes the research and collecting of all money-related items such as banknotes, tokens, medals, bullion rounds, etc.

 Money and Currency

-Money, or currency as it is sometimes called, includes the broader study of money and other types of payment forms that are used to pay off debts or items that are used in the exchange of goods.
-It usually excludes the use of goods that are used in barter exchange type systems.
-Therefore, it would not include cigarettes that are usually used as a form of "currency" inside prison systems, nor would it include the use of shells, bullion precious metals or gemstones that are used to trade for goods.
+Money, or currency as it is sometimes called, includes the broader study of money and other types of payment forms that are used to pay off debts or items used in the exchange of goods.
+It usually excludes the use of products used in barter exchange type systems.
+Therefore, it would not include cigarettes that are traditionally used as a form of "currency" inside prison systems, nor would it involve the use of shells, bullion precious metals or gemstones that are used to trade for goods.

-In early history money was usually made out of some sort of scarce material such as gold or silver.
+In early history, money was usually made out of some scarce material such as gold or silver.
 This facilitated trade over a larger geographic area since precious metals were widely recognized as a store of value.
-As time progressed the transportation of large amounts of gold and silver became burdensome and ran the risk of loss.
+As time progressed, the transportation of large amounts of gold and silver became burdensome and ran the risk of loss.
 To help facilitate trade in smaller geographic areas, the issuance of paper money became popular.

 The History of Numismatics

-In the mid-1800s professional societies began to be organized.
-This included the Royal Numismatic Society in England, The American Numismatic Society founded in New York City and the American Numismatic Association whose headquarters are currently located in Colorado Springs, Colorado.
+In the mid-1800s, professional societies began to be organized.
+This included the Royal Numismatic Society in England, The American Numismatic Society founded in New York City and the American Numismatic Association whose headquarters are located in Colorado Springs, Colorado.

 Coin collecting and the study of coins have taken a very different turn with modern communications and the Internet.
 Local coin clubs and societies of specialized interest are now prevalent throughout the United States and the world.
-In addition to acquiring coins from across the world, numismatists can also research the history of the coins in their collections.
+In addition to acquiring coins from around the globe, numismatists can also research the history of the coins in their collections.